aauyeung19/Metis-Project-5/README.md

 35000+ articles published on the TowardsDataScience publication prior to 11/19

 ### Methodology
-1. Web Scraping
+1. Web Scrape articles into PostgreSQL
-2. Grouping Doc2Vec and TF-IDF NMF
+2. Clean articles with NLTK
+3. Group Document Embeddings with Doc2Vec and NLTK KMeans
+4. Topic Model cleaned articles with TF-IDF-NMF
-3. Tableau Analysis
+5. Tableau Analysis

 ### Technologies
 * Apache Spark